markholloway/markholloway.github.io/_posts/2019-03-14-twilio-sms-redaction.md

 title:  SMS phone number and message body redaction using Twilio
 tags: [bash]
 ---
-Twilio Programmable SMS offers the option to `redact` phone number and message body data so it is never stores in log files.
-This includes MMS data as well.
+Twilio Programmable SMS provides the option to `redact` phone number and message body data and prevents it from being stored in Twilio log files.
 <!--more-->

-In order to use redaction a form must be submitted for requesting access [here](https://ahoy.twilio.com/message-body-redaction?_ga=2.114374407.109597969.1552660807-50235969.1532381789).
-Once access has been granted the redaction options will appear in Programmable SMS.
+Access to the redaction feature must be requested by submiting a form [here](https://ahoy.twilio.com/message-body-redaction?_ga=2.114374407.109597969.1552660807-50235969.1532381789).
+Once access has been granted the redaction options will appear under Programmable SMS.

+With redaction enabled the full message body and MMS attachments will not be stored on Twilio.
+Phone number redaction removes the `SLI` or Subscriber Line Identifider from a phone number and only the `NPA-NXX` are present.

 ## Default settings

-When permission is granted to the account the default action for SMS does not redact data.
-This may be toggled in the console so the default action enforces redaction on every SMS message.
-Phone number and message body redaction may be toggled independently.
-This can also be turned off at any time by the user.
+When permission is granted to the master account the default action is SMS does not redact data.
+The console adminstrator has permission to change this setting at any time.
+Message body and phone number redaction are managed independently.

+## Sub-accounts
+Sub-accounts created prior to redaction being added will not inherit the master account settings.
+Sub-accounts created after redaction being added will inherit the master account behavior.
+Settings can still be changed for each sub-account.

 ## Redacting on selected messages